diondokter/device-driver/book/src/using-the-cli.md

 - `-m` or `--manifest`: The path to the manifest file
 - `-o` or `--output`: The path to the to be generated rust file
-- `-d` or `--device-name`: The name the toolkit will use for the generated device
+- `-d` or `--device-name`: The name the toolkit will use for the generated device.
+This must be specified in PascalCase

 ## Using the output